simpleweb/cheetahmails/README.md

       config.password = ENV['PASSWORD']
     end

-To run the tests, create a .test.env file in the root of the project like:
+To run the tests, create a .env file in the root of the project like:

     USERNAME=<YOUR_API_USERNAME>
     PASSWORD=<YOUR_API_PASSWORD>
     VIEW_ID=<YOUR_VIEW_ID>

+You can run the specs on save with

+    guard

+or run them manually with

+    bundle exec rspec